landonWcummings/8090challenge/notes.md

 regression isnt intended way to solve this but good safety and benchmark to beat time to focus on building a mathmatical model

+nueral net -  82.24 ± 4.23

+past halfway and still no improvement on the 125 for mathmatical models